thewhodidthis/animation/readme.md

 document.addEventListener('click', stop, { once: true })
 ```

 This module is essentially a closure around that otherwise free roaming frame reference.
-It includes no polyfill and minifies to less than half a kilobyte,
+It includes no polyfill and minifies to less than half a kilobyte.

+## setup

 ```sh
 # Includes ES and CJS versions
 npm i @thewhodidthis/animation
 ```

+## usage

 The default and only export is an anonymous function requiring a callback argument to be invoked before the next repaint, same as using rAF directly.
 In line with the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) expect an anonymous object with `start()` and `stop()` methods attached and aliased play / pause respectively,